jmike/naomi-docs/query.md

 ### <a name="gte" href="#gte">$</a>gte

-"Greater than or equal" expression.
+"Greater than or equal" operator.

 ##### Accepted Values

-_String, Number, Boolean, Date, Buffer_
+_string, number, boolean, Date, Buffer_

 ##### Example